 It’s that time of year again when people reflect on their current physical, emotional, mental, and spiritual health, decide something needs to shift, and then “resolve” to do something differently in order to manifest this new thing.

 Everywhere you look there’s an ad or an article trying to convince you of your shortcomings and they promise the solution, which usually entails buying their product or service.
 This isn’t one of those articles.

-I propose ditching resolutions, ditching the mindset that you’re “not enough” on some level, and begin to view yourself as an embodiment of the divine that’s in a constant rhythm of evolution and growth.
+I propose ditching resolutions, ditching the mindset that you’re “not enough” (a definite symptom of Feminine Shame) on some level, and begin to view yourself as an embodiment of the divine that’s in a constant rhythm of evolution and growth.

 Identify How You Want to Feel

 Congratulations!
 You’ve identified something that’s not working and know there’s a new and different way you’d rather operate in the world.
 Great.
 Now, take it a step further by getting very clear on how you want to feel.
 If weight loss is a goal and improving your food choices and increasing movement that delights you are the new desired habits, how is it that you’re truly wanting to feel by doing so?
 Are you seeking more confidence or more energy?
 Are you seeking to deepen your feelings of ease in your own body?
 Are you seeking to feel more mindful?

 Get clear on the feeling and sit with it.
 Notice where it lands in your physical body, as well as any sensations, thoughts, images, words, etc. that may present themselves.
 THIS is where you’re actually most desiring to go and the goal of weight loss through the new habits of better food intake and more movement are the vehicles to get you to this feeling.
 As an added bonus, notice when and where else in your life you feel this feeling, too.